 Galleria del Mare – opened only during the main season

-It lasted only 10 minutes to reach Galleria del Mare by foot.
+It took us just 10 minutes to reach Galleria del Mare by foot.
 This building is indeed a huge shopping mall but there is a problem.
 For this mall opens only during the main season.
 As we entered this building, we saw a lot of stores, but they were all closed, up to one store.
 So we asked the employees and the saleswoman told us, the stores open in April when the huge ferries and luxury liners dock at the marine.
-So don’t waste your time and don’t go there when you visit Naples in winter or in early spring.
+So don’t waste your time and don’t go there when you visit Naples* in winter or in early spring.

 Via Chiaia and Via dei Mille

 My research has shown that in the Via Chiaia there are mainly brand boutiques settled.
 The same applies to Via dei Mille.
 In fact, the more you move to Via dei Mille, the higher will the prices be.
 For Via dei Mille is seen as the most exclusive shopping street in Naples.

 Via San Gregorio Armeno and the alleys of the historical center

 If you are interested in antiques and handicraft, you should visit the historical center of Naples.
 If you would like to buy some nativity figurines, you should get them in the Via San Gregorio Armeno.
 For that place is known for its cribs builder.